Frequently Asked Questions by Faculty

 A. The Rehabilitation Act and the Americans with Disabilities Act (ADA) states: "The results of an examination should accurately reflect an individual's aptitude or achievement level or whatever the test purports to measure, rather than reflecting an individual's impaired sensory, manual, or speaking skills."
 The courts have upheld repeatedly that a lengthening of the standard examination period is an appropriate accommodation for some students with disabilities.
 For example, the Massachusetts Supreme Judicial Court ordered the State Board of Bar Examiners to allow double the standard time on the bar exam for an applicant with Dyslexia and Attention Deficit Disorder.
 Similarly, the State District Court for the Western District of New York ruled that a State Bar applicant with a visual impairment must be allowed a four-day examination period rather than the standard two-day period.

-Q. TAPE RECORDING: Can a faculty member forbid a student with a disability to use a tape recorder in class?
+Q. AUDIO RECORDING: Can a faculty member forbid a student with a disability to audio record lectures in class?

-A. An instructor is required to allow a student to tape record the class if taping is determined to be an appropriate accommodation for a student's disability.
-Tape recorders are specifically mentioned in Section 504 of the Rehabilitation Act as a means of providing full participation in educational programs and activities.
+A. An instructor is required to allow a student to audio record the class if recording lectures is determined to be an appropriate accommodation for a student's disability.
+Audio recorders are specifically mentioned in Section 504 of the Rehabilitation Act as a means of providing full participation in educational programs and activities.
 Occasionally, classroom discussions reveal items of a personal nature about students.
-If open discussions tend to reveal personal information, it would be appropriate to ask the student with a disability to turn off the tape recorder during these discussions.
-You can request that the student sign a Tape Recording Contract.
+If open discussions tend to reveal personal information, it would be appropriate to ask the student with a disability to turn off the audio recorder during these discussions.
+You can request that the student sign an Audio Recording Lectures Agreement which is available in the DRC office.
 Contact the DRC at 574-6438.

 Q. ALTERNATE FORMATS: Is it legal for a student to scan their textbook and use it with special software that reads it out loud for them?